Exclusive: As Trump trashes NAFTA, Mexico turns to Brazilian corn

 “Once you lose a market, even a small portion of that market, you might never get that amount back,” Skunes said.

 Reporting by P.J.
-Huffstutter in Chicago and Adriana Barrera in Mexico City; Additional reporting by Marcelo Teixeira in Sao Paulo, Frank Jack Daniel in Mexico City, Timothy Gardner in Washington, D.C., Ana Mano in Arlington, Virginia, and Caroline Stauffer and Karl Plume in Chicago; Editing by Simon Webb and Brian Thevenot
+Huffstutter in Chicago and Adriana Barrera in Mexico City; Additional reporting by Marcelo Teixeira in Sao Paulo, Timothy Gardner in Washington, D.C., and Caroline Stauffer and Karl Plume in Chicago; Editing by Simon Webb and Brian Thevenot